MelvinNunes/VM_Travel-Assistant/backend/README.md

 To access protected endpoints, provide the appropriate authentication credentials in the request header.

 ## Database
-The project utilizes PostgreSQL as the database.
+The project utilizes `PostgreSQL` as the database.
 The necessary database migrations are managed using Flyway.

+## Testing
+To test the project you need to set up a test database.
+I have defined a test database in docker, just run `docker compose --profile test up -d`
+If you have maven you can run all test with `mvn test`